 1. I want to start my own business in the U.S., is there anything I could do to maintain my legal status?

-In order to maintain your non-immigrant status you must comply with the terms of your existing visa and you must file for any change in status prior to the expiration of the date identified in your I-94.
-If your I-94 does not contain a date and instead has the letters D/S (Duration of Status), for a student, then the application for change of status must be filed prior to the expiration of the date set by your form I-20 or in the alternative, set by the work authorization card you received for Optional Practical Training.
+To maintain “nonimmigrant” status, you must comply with the terms of your existing visa and request any change before the expiration date shown on your I‑94.
+If your I‑94 does not have a date but instead has the letters D/S (what is known as “duration of status”), for a student, then the application to change your status must be filed before the expiration date established on the I‑20, or if you received approval for “practical training,” before the expiration date of that work authorization.

 2. How much money do I have to invest to apply for an E Visa?